-Appointee visits
+Appointee Visits

-When a claimant in receipt of Universal Credit requests an appointee, a visit must be arranged to establish that an appointee is required.
-A visit would not be required if the claimant has an existing appointee.
+When a claimant in receipt of Universal Credit requests an appointee, a visit should be arranged to establish that an appointee is required.
+A visit would not be required where the claimant has an existing appointee.
 See Personal Acting Body or Corporate Acting Body - claimant requests representation.

-Prior to making a referral to DWP Visiting, the agent must check for an existing appointee by accessing the Customer Information System (CIS) Searchlight.
+Prior to making a referral to DWP Visiting, the agent should check for an existing appointee by accessing the Customer Information System (CIS).

-If an appointee visit is appropriate an agent completes a Referral Template and forwards it electronically to DWP Visiting, requesting that a visit is made to establish whether an appointee is required.
-See Visiting Referral Tool.
+Where an appointee visit is appropriate an agent completes a Referral Template and forwards it electronically to DWP Visiting, requesting that a visit is made to establish whether an appointee is required by taking the following action:

-The referral must contain full details of any prospective appointee including name, National Insurance number, address, contact details and relationship to the claimant.
-If these are not available, the agent must include an explanatory note in the referral.
+the referral must contain full details of any prospective appointee including name, National Insurance Number, address, contact details and relationship to claimant.
+If these are not available the agent must include an explanatory note in the referral

-The agent then:
+The agent:

-- 1. Emails the template to DWP Visiting attaching any hard copy documents, where applicable. - 2.
-Updates CAMLite 'Contact history' and Work Services Platform (WSP) 'Notes' as appropriate, with details of action taken. - 3.
-On receipt of the referral, DWP Visiting will arrange to visit the claimant and prospective appointee. - 4.
-At the visit, form BF56 is completed as appropriate and review action taken if required.
+- 1. E-mails the template to DWP Visiting, attaching any hard copy documents, where applicable. - Updates CAMLite Contact history and WSP Notes as appropriate, with details of action taken. - On receipt of the referral, DWP Visiting will arrange to visit the claimant and prospective appointee. - At the visit, form BF56 is completed as appropriate and review action taken if required.
 See Personal Acting Body or Corporate Acting Body - claimant requests representation.